Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Boundary-induced current

 The expression for the current density operator associated with a bosonic field is given by

 The main objective of this section is to obtain the VEV of the bosonic current in the regions inside and outside the circle.
-This quantity can be evaluated by using the positive frequency Wightman:
+This quantity can be evaluated by using the positive-frequency Wightman function:

 For the system under consideration, the only non-vanishing component of the current density is the azimuthal one.
-So our focus will be in the obtainment of this component.
+So our focus will be on obtaining this component.

-Taking the expression, $ A_\varphi=q\frac{\alpha}{e} $, for the three-vector potential, the azimuthal current density is expressed as,
+Taking the expression, $A_\varphi=q\frac{\alpha}{e}$, for the three-vector potential, the azimuthal current density is expressed as

-By using the general expressions for the Wightman functions for the region inside and outside the circle, Eq. \eqref{W_csb}, the bosonic induced current is given as the sum of a boundary free current plus the boundary-induced one:
+By using the general expressions for the Wightman functions for the regions inside and outside the circle, Eq. \eqref{W_csb}, the bosonic induced current is given as the sum of a boundary-free current plus the boundary-induced one:

-Because the boundary-free induced current presents the same structure for both regions, here we evaluated this component, and leave the next subsections to evaluate the boundary-induced components in the regions inside and outside the circle.
-So substituting \eqref{W_function_q} into \eqref{Ind-Curr}, after some direct intermediate steps we obtain:
+Because the boundary-free induced current presents the same structure for both regions, here we evaluate this component and leave the next subsections to evaluate the boundary-induced components in the regions inside and outside the circle.
+So, substituting \eqref{W_function_q} into \eqref{Ind-Curr}, after some direct intermediate steps, we obtain: